AnelisaDee/Portfolio/README.md

 # Portfolio mobile site

-> Build the first 2 sections of the mobile website using the template from Figma.
-Flexbox is used for the elements on the page.
+> Build the Middle section of the mobile website using the template from Figma.
+CSS Grids and Flexbox is used for the elements on the page.

 ## Built With